onflow/kitty-items/README.md

 In the future you'll be able to add them to [Ethereum CryptoKitties](https://www.cryptokitties.co/) with ownership validated by an oracle.

-## ✨ Get Started
+# ✨ Get Started

 1) ### Create a Flow Testnet account <br/>
-To deploy the smart contracts and mint Kibbles or Kitty Items you'll need to create your account on the Flow Testnet:
+To deploy the smart contracts and mint Kibbles or Kitty Items you'll need to create an account on the Flow Testnet:

 - Generate your new Flow account keys using the following command from [Flow CLI](https://docs.onflow.org/flow-cli/): ```flow keys generate``` ⚠️ Make sure to           save these keys in a safe place, you'll need them later.
 - Sign up for a Testnet account here: https://testnet-faucet.onflow.org/ by filling out the "Creating an Account" form using the **public key** generated           from the previous step.